-If there is no existing custody case, you must complete and submit a Complaint for Custody, along with a Motion for Temporary Custody to the FamilyCourtcic@dcsc.gov.
+If there is no existing custody case, you must complete and submit a Complaint for Custody, along with a Motion for Temporary Custody to the Family Court's Central Intake Center in person or via email at FamilyCourtcic@dcsc.gov.
 You must say that the Motion to Temporary Custody is an emergency.